notnarb/docker-murmur/README.md

 < bonjour=False
 ```

+# Changelog

+* 2016-03-02 - Trigger rebuild to get latest version of OpenSSL from Alpine repos (CVE-2016-0800 / DROWN)

 # Other Docker + Murmur builds

 Note: if you're looking at this repo, you probably want one of these instead!